Beyond UVJ: Color Selection of Galaxies in the JWST Era: Purity Tests and Discussion

-To conclude, we consider the utility and accuracy of color selection methods compared to others in the literature.
-Are there better ones out there?
-The short answer is yes.
-The longer answer is no. Other methods such as template fitting (e.g. \citealt{shahidi2020}) and unsupervised machine learning algorithms, e.g. t-distributed stochastic neighbor embedding (t-SNE, \citealt{steinhardt2020}), are able to \editone{use a larger portion of the }SED information to classify galaxies, as opposed to only a select few bands.
-They have been shown to achieve this task quite well, boasting $\sim 80\%$ completeness and $<30\%$ contamination at $z<2$. \editone{One} major draw-back of these methods is that they are \editone{computationally-intensive and relatively complex (particularly those that employ non-parametric (flexible) models, e.g., \citealt{leja_sed_fitting}).
-Color selection, on the other hand, is convenient and accessible, especially as many catalogs now come with pre-computed rest-frame colors.
 Additionally, their performance hinges upon the availability of several photometric points, which is a luxury that many surveys with the next generation of telescopes (e.g. \emph{Euclid}, the \emph{Vera Rubin Observatory}, and the \emph{Nancy Grace Roman Space Telescope}) will not have.
 This will also be the case for \jwst\ observations in new fields, as these will have no existing ancillary data from other catalogs.
-Lastly, these alternative methods} are model-dependent.
+Lastly, these alternative methods are model-dependent.
 SED-fitting depends on using galaxy templates that capture the variety of galaxies in the Universe and machine learning methods must be trained on large, representative samples of galaxies.
 Both of these are typically available at lower redshifts ($z <$ 3), and for several reasons (outlined above), we cannot assume that quiescent galaxies at low-z resemble those at high-z enough for these methods to be effective.
 When rest-frame colors are derived either directly from the observed photometry or \editone{using empirically-derived templates}, as we have done in this paper (Sections \ref{section:data} and \ref{section:extrapolation}), they are not subject to the underlying assumptions and biases associated with these model-dependent methods, hence are more representative of reality.
 We argue that this will remain important through the \jwst\ era.

 Going forward, progress in the study of galaxies over cosmic time will likely continue to rely heavily on color selection techniques, both to distinguish between different galaxy populations and to identify targets for spectroscopy. \editone{Over the next few months, \emph{JWST} will provide a rapid and extremely efficient spectroscopic test\footnote{The cost of confirming quiescence at $z > 3$ comes out to $\sim \$250$ per object, assuming 15 hours of integration with Keck/MOSFIRE.
 With \emph{JWST}/NIRSPEC, this will be reduced to $\sim 1$ hour and $\sim \$10$ per object (assuming a 5-year mission).} of quiescence and hence of the \sugi\ color selection method.
 In the meantime, }the next step is to standardize these independent observational results and bring them to a common scale by using a single color\editone{-color selection method} over a range of redshifts, and we have demonstrated that the \sugi\ diagram can do that efficiently.
 In a follow-up paper, we will explore the distribution of galaxy properties at a range of redshifts in color-color space, comparing the global properties of star-forming and quiescent galaxies (e.g. stellar mass, star formation rate, number density, IR luminosity, stellar age, and morphology) of \sugi\, as has been done for \uvj\ (e.g. \citealt{williams2010}, \citealt{leja2015}, \citealt{patel2012}, \citealt{price2014}, \citealt{straatman2014}, \citealt{spitler2014}, \citealt{forrest2016}, \citealt{martis2016}, \citealt{fang2018}, \citealt{belli2019}).